easy-presenter/easy-presentations-indexer/README.md

 Generates the index for a [easy-presentation](https://github.com/easy-presentations) repository.

-This index can by the [easy-presenter](https://easy-presenter.github.io/easy-presenter/)
+This index can be rendered as a browser slide show with: [easy-presenter](https://easy-presenter.github.io/easy-presenter/)

 ### required folder structure